mia-platform/miactl/docs/30_commands.md

 - `--certificate-authority`, to provide the path to a custom CA certificate
 - `--insecure-skip-tls-verify`, to disallow the check the validity of the certificate of the remote endpoint
 - `--context`, to specify a different context from the currently selected one
-- `--company-id`, to set the ID of the desired company
+- `--company-id`, to set the ID of the desired Company
-- `--project-id`, to set the ID of the desired project
+- `--project-id`, to set the ID of the desired Project

 ### cronjob list

-The `runtime cronjob list` subcommand allows you to see all cronjobs that are running for the environment associated to a given project.
+The `runtime cronjob list` subcommand allows you to see all cronjobs that are running for the environment associated to a given Project.

 Usage: